 Requirements of an FHA Loan

 Down Payment: If you’re interested in an FHA loan, there are specific down payment requirements.
-FHA down payment amounts may be either 3.5% or 10% depending on your credit score.
+Depending on your credit score, FHA down payment amounts may be either 3.5% or 10%.
 A lower credit score may require a larger down payment.
 The down payment may also be a gift from a friend or family member.
 There are specific guideline requirements for qualifying gift funds.
 Talk to your lender to clarify the verification and paperwork involved when using gift funds.

 Credit History: A previous bankruptcy filing may not prevent FHA loan approval if it was discharged more than two years ago.
-There may be some exceptions that could allow you to qualify earlier.
+Some exceptions may allow you to qualify earlier.
 A borrower who’s demonstrated reestablished credit and is three years past foreclosure may also be eligible.

-Employment History: Additionally, a steady history of employment for the past two years is often required.
-Having worked with the same employer, or within the same industry or field, can help to demonstrate a steady employment history.
+Employment History: Additionally, a steady employment history for the past two years is often required.
+Having worked with the same employer or within the same industry or field can help demonstrate a steady employment history.

-DTI: The FHA also looks at your debt-to-income (‘DTI’) ratio to help ensure that you're able to cover your recurring debts when you purchase a home.
-There are two DTI ratios considered: the ‘front-end’ DTI ratio, which computes all the monthly debt related to housing (property taxes, mortgage payments) and the ‘back-end’ DTI ratio that includes both housing and other monthly recurring debt (mortgage payments, credit cards, student loans, etc.).
+DTI: The FHA also looks at your debt-to-income (‘DTI’) ratio to help ensure that you can cover your recurring debts when you purchase a home.
+There are two DTI ratios considered: the ‘front-end’ DTI ratio, which computes all the monthly debt related to housing (property taxes, mortgage payments), and the ‘back-end’ DTI ratio, which includes both housing and other monthly recurring debt (mortgage payments, credit cards, student loans, etc.).
 These recurring monthly debt payments are weighted against your gross monthly income to determine your back-end and front-end DTI.

-Mortgage Insurance Premium: Mortgage insurance (“MI”) will be required with an FHA loan.
-You must pay an annual fee, in addition to an upfront mortgage insurance premium.
-Unlike other closing costs, you can't roll the MI fee into the loan.
-You can, however, potentially cancel the annual mortgage insurance premium at a certain point, dependent on the amount of the down payment, the term of the loan and the date upon which the application was taken.
+Mortgage Insurance Premium: An FHA loan will require mortgage insurance (“MI”).
+You must pay an annual fee and an upfront mortgage insurance premium.
+You can't roll the MI fee into the loan, unlike other closing costs.
+However, you can cancel the annual mortgage insurance premium at a certain point, depending on the amount of the down payment, the term of the loan and the date upon which the application was taken.
 Review the FHA's website for more details.
-It's also possible to later remove MI requirements by refinancing the FHA loan to a traditional loan.
+It's also possible to remove MI requirements later by refinancing the FHA loan to a traditional one.

 Benefits of an FHA Loan

-A material benefit of an FHA loan is that you may be able to buy a home with a small down payment.
+A material benefit of an FHA loan is that you can buy a home with a small down payment.
 This is an advantage for those struggling to save enough for a large down payment on a new home.
-And a foreclosure or bankruptcy in your past may not prevent FHA loan approval, so an FHA loan may be a viable route for those with who have experienced credit challenges.
+A foreclosure or bankruptcy in your past may not prevent FHA loan approval, so an FHA loan may be a viable route for those who have experienced credit challenges.

 FHA loans also may allow the use of gift funds towards your down payment and/or closing costs.